tgoldenberg/brn-gitbook/chapter_14_deploying_to_the_app_store.md

 1. Use your personal Apple ID and make it an individual account
 2. Create a new Apple ID and register as a business account

-I myself registered with my personal Apple ID as an individual.
+In my own personal case, I registered with my personal Apple ID as an individual.
 The advantage to this is that it is easy to setup.
 The disadvantage is that instead of your company's name, your full name will be listed as the app creator.
 Somehow the aesthetic of that is less pleasing.
 Also, if you are creating an app with partners, you may want to register as a business account, for tax and distribution purposes.
 Both approaches are definitely doable.
 Just make sure you weigh the pros and cons before deciding.

 Either way, the tutorial linked to above gives step-by-step instruction on setting up the account.
 You will have to link your bank account and sign tax agreements if you plan on charging for your app.